 We couldn't be more proud to be a custom home builder in the Shoals area.
 Nestled along the Tennessee River, Florence and the surrounding cities have been described as the "ideal quintessential Southern town."
 With deep roots in Native American History, music and culture, the Shoals becomes part of all those who visit.
 Some even claim that our "Singing River" gives this area a soul of its own.
 Named one of Southern Living's "South's Best Small Towns", we want everyone to fall as in love with Florence as we are!
 It excites us to welcome clients moving to the Shoals area and help you establish a home and life as part of our community.
 We can't wait to be neighbors!

 If you are relocating to the Shoals area, we'd love to help get you started!
 This area has so much to offer while still maintaining the "small town" feel.
 Many of the team members on High Cotton grew up in this area and either chose to never leave or chose to move back because no where else feels quite like home.
-The Shoals offers year round fun with First Fridays, Helen Keller Festival, Arts Alive, River Arts Festival, Smoke on the Water BBQ Festival, Shoals Spirit of Freedom Celebration, Shoals Fest, A Dickens Christmas Y'All and W.C.
+The Shoals offers year round fun with First Fridays, Helen Keller Festival, Arts Alive, River Arts Festival, Smoke on the Water BBQ Festival, Shoals Spirit of Freedom Celebration, Shoals Fest, Wine Fest, A Dickens Christmas Y'All and W.C.
 Handy Week, just to name a few!
 We offer all ranges of shopping options and downtown Florence is even home to the flagship store of designer Billy Reid.
 As you explore the option of moving to Florence, we encourage you to visit in person; it's hard to explain in words the spirit of community in the Shoals.

 A huge perk of living and building in this area of northwest Alabama is that you can find your perfect home place.
 We offer downtown living, suburban life, acreage, lake homes, wooded areas, and a plethora of neighborhood options.
 If you would like to explore finding a location to build, please contact us!

 To begin, you should understand "the Shoals" is actually four cities spanning across two counties (Lauderdale and Colbert) and is separated by the Tennessee River.
 Sometimes you'll hear it referred to as the "Quad Cities"; the four cities are Florence, Muscle Shoals, Sheffield and Tuscumbia.
 Florence is the largest of the cities with a population of 40,000, followed by Muscle Shoals with 14,000, and Sheffield and Tuscumbia each around 9,000.
 Each city offers a variety of home locations, schools, libraries, churches and their own unique flare.
 Here's a map view below of how all the cities intertwine and a few details about each.
-You can click on each city name for more details.

 Florence is the only city of the four on the north side of the river in Lauderdale County.
 Florence is home to the University of North Alabama, North Alabama Regional Medical Center, McFarland Park, and historic downtown.
 Florence offers a variety of shopping with Regency Square Mall and other anchor stores such as Old Navy, Target, Sams Club, Publix, Home Depot and Lowes.
 Florence has several living options; you can get the downtown urban living feel, suburban life or a lake house in Florence.
 It also offers a public school system (6a), as well as several private schools including Riverhill, Mars Hill and Shoals Christian.